mijustin/megamaker/README.md

-# megamaker
+# MegaMaker

-Public repo for the MegaMaker community
+This is a public repo for the [MegaMaker](http://megamaker.co/challenge) community.